-In early 2009, Charity Today editor Lee Rayment formally founded the UK Charity Week campaign.
+In early 2009, Charity Today Executive Editor Lee Rayment formally founded the UK Charity Week campaign.
 December 2009 saw the first-ever UK Charity Week event take place in Cambridgeshire which went on to raise a few thousand pounds for various local charities.

 Slow and steady growth